Oct. 16, 2020

 July 24, 2020

 The pandemic has left millions of Americans looking for a job.
 PR people are among them.
-If you’ve been furloughed, fired, or had your internship cancelled, recruiter Jamie McLaughlin, an expert in connecting companies with top PR talent, may be able to help you fine-tune your job search.
-He talks …
+If you’ve been furloughed, fired, or had your internship cancelled, recruiter Jamie McLaughlin, an expert in connecting companies with …

 July 10, 2020